microsoft/sqldev/pages/java/windows/az/az-java-windows-1.md

 1. Press start
 2. Search for "Advanced System Settings"
 3. Click on the "Environment Variables" button
-4. Add the location of the bin folder of the Maven installation to the PATH variable
+4. Add the location of the bin folder of the Maven installation to the PATH variable in **System Variables**.
+The following is a typical value for the PATH variable: C:\WINDOWS\system32;C:\WINDOWS;C:\Maven\bin
 5. Create a new System Variable for "JAVA_HOME" and point it to the JDK folder (ex.
 C:\Program Files\Zulu-11)
-6. Check that Maven was installed properly by running the following command.
+6. Check that Maven was installed properly by opening a new command window (to refresh the variables), and then running the following command.

 ```terminal
   mvn --version